★★★★★

 Heart failure patients

-Heart failure patients may have difficulty breathing.
-It's best for them to avoid back massage.
-Recovering heart failure patients can benefit from gentle massage on their hands, feet, and neck in a seated position.
+Patients with heart failure may experience difficulty breathing, so it is best to avoid back massages.
+However, recovering heart failure patients can benefit from gentle massages on the hands, feet, and neck while seated.

 Heart attack survivors

-While it seems enticing to enjoy a massage, reduce tension, and speed up your recovery, we highly recommend checking with your cardiologist to ensure that massage therapy is safe for you.
+Although enjoying a massage to relieve tension and support faster recovery can be tempting, we strongly recommend consulting your cardiologist to ensure that massage therapy is safe for you.

 Patients with an ICD or pacemaker